-Many people think they are automatically covered for Water Damage that results from a burst pipe at their investment property.
-The fact is, Water Damage from a burst pipe is not covered under the Basic Form, but only under the Broad and Special Form formats of property insurance policies.
-Of those three coverage formats, you will be most likely to see either Basic or Special Form offered in many insurance programs for investment properties.
-So, if you have Basic Form you will not be covered for Water Damage resulting from a burst pipe, but if you have Special Form coverage, Water Damage coverage is included.
+It’s a common misconception that water damage from a burst pipe at your investment property is automatically covered.
+Water Damage from a burst pipe is not included under Basic Form coverage.
+Broad and Special Form formats of property insurance policies cover this peril and are the coverage formats you will most likely see offered in insurance programs for investment properties.
+All this to say, if you have Basic Form, you do not have coverage for water damage resulting from a burst pipe.
+If you have Special Form coverage, water damage coverage is included.

 Welcome to our “Is It Covered?” series.
 For a fuller introduction of the series, read HERE.
 We hope these quick reads will help you increase your understanding of your insurance coverage, clear up confusion and help you avoid preventable losses!
 Please bear in mind that insurance policies may vary, so always check your own policy for language specific to your covered property.
 If you have coverage questions, don’t hesitate to call your agent who will be happy to assist you!